liserman/handcodeR/README.md

 We can stop the annotation process at any point by clicking on the button `save and exit`.
-Once we click this button, the app will close and the function returns a data.frame with our texts and annotations.
+Once we click this button, the app will close and the function returns a dataframe with our texts and annotations.

 ``` r
 annotated